Smart Edits: Let’s speed up claims processing, together.

 We validate and apply HIPAA claim edits before the claim is processed.
 This means rejections that may occur will appear at a clearinghouse level so you can identify and correct rejected information before we accept and process the claim.

-EDI Claim Edits: A list of HIPAA edits applied by UnitedHealthcare, including edits specific to ICD-10 codes.
-Edits are subject to change so the list may not be all inclusive.
+EDI Claim Edits: A list of HIPAA edits applied by UnitedHealthcare.
+Edits are subject to change so the list may not be all-inclusive.